Kumki (soundtrack): Background

+The composing sessions were held at a stretch as Solomon would often meet Imman to discuss about ideas for a new song and would improvise any tunes and compositions.
+Imman had further experimented on variety of genres and instrumentations as the soundtrack encompasses folk and tribal music.
 For the song "Onnum Puriyala", the track was initially recorded with three singers, but Solomon dissatisfied with the vocals zeroed on Imman after he hummed few lines of the track, which satisfied their expectations.
-(Note: The name of the singer(s) were undisclosed by Solomon) For "Ayayayoo Aananthamey", Solomon initially wanted to bring two popular singers giving huge renumeration in advance and had recorded in Mumbai, but he was not satisfied as Solomon wanted the feel and expression of a mahout in the voice that should scream of jubilation and should not be digressed.
+(Note: The name of the singer(s) were undisclosed by Solomon) For "Ayayayoo Aananthamey", Solomon initially wanted to bring two popular singers giving huge remuneration in advance and had recorded in Mumbai, but he was not satisfied as Solomon wanted the feel and expression of a mahout in the voice that should scream of jubilation and should not be digressed.
 Solomon then narrated the story to Haricharan, who was brought in for recording the track, and eventually sang the song like how a mahout would.
+Alphons Joseph sung the track "Nee Yeppo Pulla".

 While most of the album consisted of melodic numbers, the film had two tracks "Yella Oorum"—a travel song and "Soi Soi"—a folk number, which were considered to be "racy".
-Apart from the music, locations and cinematography also play an integral part in the film.
-The song "Sollitaley Ava Kadhala" was shot in the Jog Falls, and "Ayayayoo Aananthamey" and "Onnum Puriyala" were shot in the Kerala and Orissa border.
-Most of the film, including the songs, have been shot in natural low-light photography by M. Sukumar according to Solomon's suggestion.
+"Soi Soi", according to Imman, was in the same lines of "Jingi Jingi" from Mynaa.
+Imman used a pipe to reproduce the trumpeting of the elephants in particular intervals, as well as roping the Vedanthangal-based Buddhar kalaikuzhu troupe for performing local percussions.
+Magizhini Manimaaran, the troupe's founder was also introduced as the lead singer.